MsUzoAgu/MsUzoAgu.github.io/_posts/2024-05-05-unpacking-observable-and-appstorage-part-2.md

 }
 ```

-Next the reference type, `Storage` is integrated into an observable class (`UserSettings`) and made a member variable of said class:
+Next the reference type, `Storage`, is integrated into an observable class (`UserSettings`) and made a member variable of said class:

 ```swift
 import SwiftUI